 An incomplete set of cases will cause the switch statement to either execute the default case or if there isn’t a default case, simply continue executing after the switch statement.

 Any of these scenarios could cause unexpected results.

+Java 12 added the notion of a switch expression.
+A switch expression chooses the correct case label and returns the selected value.
+Since this expression cannot execute multiple statements, there is no need for the break statement.
+Care should be used in attempting to use this statement since compound statements in a single case are not possible.

 6.27.2 Guidance to language users